stephanie-wang/hodor/README.md

-buzhug-ort
+HODOR: HODOR On-Disk Orthogonal Range-trees
 ==========

-A version of the python buzhug database that uses an orthogonal range b+ tree for faster range queries.
+An on-disk implementation of orthogonal range trees, a data structure for range queries on d dimensions.